Cosmological Study in Myrzakulov $F(R, T)$ Quasi-dilaton Massive Gravity: Cosmological Data

 In this step, we plotted the $X^{2}$ and likelihoods as functions of parameters $\mathcal{M}$ and $\mathcal{D}$.
 According to calculations, the best fit has $X_{\rm min}^{2}=546.947$, and the best-fit parameters are,

-Consequently, it should be mentioned the best fit for the $F(R, T)$ quasi-dilaton massive gravity is $\mathcal{H}=0.693$.
+Consequently, it should be mentioned the best fit for the Myrzakulov $F(R, T)$ quasi-dilaton massive gravity are shown using $\mathcal{H}=0.693$.

-According to Figs (\ref{fig1}-\ref{fig5}), the result of fitting the $F(R, T)$ quasi-dilaton massive gravity theory with the cosmological data gives us the best values of model parameters.
+According to Figs (\ref{fig1}-\ref{fig5}), the result of fitting the Myrzakulov $F(R, T)$ quasi-dilaton massive gravity theory with the cosmological data gives us the best values of model parameters.

-In Fig (\ref{fig-51}), we plotted the velocity $V$ versus luminosity distance $D_{L}$ for the $F(R, T)$ quasi-dilaton massive gravity theory.
+In Fig (\ref{fig-51}), we plotted the velocity $V$ versus luminosity distance $D_{L}$ for the Myrzakulov $F(R, T)$ quasi-dilaton massive gravity theory.
 For calculating the velocity from redshift, one should use $V = c - \frac{2 c}{(z+1)^{2}+1}$.

-To test the viability of the $F(R, T)$ quasi-dilaton massive gravity theory, we utilize the Union2 supernovae I-a dataset consisting of 557 SNIa.
-We employ the Bayesian statistics method to constrain the model parameters using the SNIa data.
+To test the viability of the Myrzakulov $F(R, T)$ quasi-dilaton massive gravity theory, we utilize the Union2 supernovae I-a dataset consisting of 557 SNIa.
+We employ standard frequentist approach to constrain the model parameters using the SNIa data.
 Specifically, we plot the $X^{2}$ and likelihood functions as functions of the parameters $\mathcal{M}$ and $\mathcal{D}$, and determine the best-fit values of these parameters by minimizing $X^{2}$.

-Our analysis reveals that the best-fit values of the model parameters are $\mathcal{M} = -0.037$ and $\mathcal{D} = 0.070$, with a minimum $X^{2}$ value of $546.947$.
-Using these parameter values, we calculate that the best fit of $\mathcal{H} = 0.693$ for the theory.
-In Fig. (\ref{fig1}) we show the distance modulus diagram $\mu$ versus redshift $z$ and the best fit for the $F(R, T)$ quasi-dilaton massive gravity theory using supernova I-a data.
-Furthermore, we plot the velocity $V$ versus luminosity distance $D_{L}$ for the $F(R, T)$ quasi-dilaton massive gravity theory, and obtain a best-fit diagram in comparison with supernova I-a data.